 The project cost 300 000 euro under the name Investing in sustainable fisheries (in Russian it can be translated as "Investing in ecological types of fish farming") was designed for seven years.
 It was attended by the European Union, the Government of the Republic of Cyprus, the Cyprus Tourism Organization, the Department of Fisheries and Research of Marine Life of Cyprus and the Association of Diving Centers in Cyprus.
 Within the framework of the project it was decided to flood four ships.

 The cargo ship Liberty, built in Russia, was flooded off the coast of Paralimni in 2009.
-At Freedom, which specialized in transportation of frozen food, a fire occurred, after which the ship with a displacement of 226 tons (its length - 37 meters, width - about seven meters), was in the port of Limassol.
+On Freedom, which specialized in transportation of frozen products, a fire occurred, after which the ship with a displacement of 226 tons (its length - 37 meters, width - about seven meters), was in the port of Limassol.
 The port authorities asked the owners to remove the ship.
 A tender was held, following which the municipality of Paralimni bought "Freedom" for 12 thousand euros.
 Transportation of "Freedom" from the port of Limassol to the shores of Paralimni and preparations for flooding cost the municipality another 27 thousand euros.

 Costandis (a Soviet-built trawler, formerly known as Zolotets) was flooded at a depth of 25 meters in the Dassoudi beach area of Limassol.